When is the 2022 Goring 10k?

 You will need to collect your race number and timing chip from the Bourdillon Field behind Goring Primary School on the day of the Race from 9.00am.
 When you go to collect your number please make sure you leave enough time to fill out the important medical and emergency contact details on the reverse.

 Where do I collect my race number and timing chip on the day?

 You will need to collect your race number and timing chip from the Bourdillon Field.
 In the event of adverse weather the collection point may be moved into the PE Hall at the adjacent Goring Primary School.

 I’ve not received my race number and timing chip by post.
 What should I do?

 Don't panic!
 You will need to collect your race number and timing chip on the day of the race.
 The collection point will be at the Bourdillon Field behind Goring Primary School and will be open from 9:00am.
 When you go to collect your number please make sure you leave enough time to fill out the important medical and emergency contact details on the reverse.

 What are the proceeds of the race used for?

-The race is organised on a completely voluntary basis by Goring Primary School PTA.
+The race is organised on a completely voluntary basis by Goring Primary School PTFA.
 The entry fees initially cover the cost of staging the race (road closures, traffic management, chips, timing, facilities, etc).
-All of the profits from this race will go to Goring Primary School and this year we're supporting fundraising for a new minibus which will be used for school trips, sports matches and forest school for reception.
-Last year we raised money for 30 new laptops and 5 interactive whiteboards, both of which are already having a significant positive impact on the children.
+All of the profits from this race will go to Goring Primary School and this year we're supporting fundraising to fit out a dedicated library at the school.
+In previous years we raised money for a new minibus which is getting lots of use taking children on school trips, to sports matches and to forest school.

 How should I get to the race?